Reviews taken from Amazon.com

 There is a fascinating insight into Duane Graveline's selection and quick fall from grace, under pressure from NASA to resign because of an impending divorce, which up until now had been treated almost as a grubby footnote in other works about 1960s NASA.
 Graveline was gone so fast that he barely rated a mention other than in respect of the circumstances leading to his departure.

 Other interesting aspects are brief bio details (where it has been possible to obtain them) about the unsuccessful applicants for the 1965 and 1967 astronaut groups, and what became of them in later careers.
+The book also gives a good account of the role of the scientist-astronauts in the early AAP plans, and in this respect the book is a good adjunct to Shayler's "Apollo: The Lost and Forgotten Missions", which deals more extensively with the 1960s hopes and plans for AAP after the lunar program.

 4.0 out of 5 stars - A good book about Scientist-Astronauts